Tiffany-Bergett/Data_projects_TripleTen/Zuber/README.md

 # File Title: The Zuber Database

-This was my second project I worked on in the TripleTen Business Intelligence Analytics Program.
+This was the second project I worked on in the TripleTen Business Intelligence Analytics Program.
 It was an independent project designed to showcase what I have learned in SQL.
+The purpose was to find patterns in the available information from competitors to understand passenger preferences and the impact of external factors on rides.

 [<img src="https://github.com/Tiffany-Bergett/Data_projects_TripleTen/blob/main/Images/Project2Pic.png" alt="First SQL Task Page">](https://www.loom.com/share/9f59de65f9634b6e9c420a8ecb6d7035?sid=0223aaeb-227d-48e3-b184-8d7dbc9ab31c)